underscoreio/underscoreio/src/_drafts/http4s-streams-common-pitfalls.md

 }
 ```
-If you read the implementation of `topicStream` you will notice that we store the topic in the map as soon as we create it, in a `map` operation with a side effect (sorry).
-The reason we do this here and not, for example, when calling `addPublisher` is concurrency.
-If you create the topic inside the `addPublisher` method, it may not be in the map when `addSubscriber` tries to read from it.
-Of course not always is possible to create the topics in advance, but this means your `subscribers` must be ready to wait or retry until a topic is available.
+If we read the implementation of `topicStream` we will notice that we store the topic in the map as soon as we create it, in a `map` operation with a side effect (sorry).
+The reason we do this here and not when calling `addPublisher` is concurrency.
+If we create the topic inside the `addPublisher` method, it may not be in the map when `addSubscriber` tries to read from it.
+Of course is not always possible to create the topics in advance, but this means your `subscribers` must be ready to wait or retry until a topic is available.

 Another detail on `topicStream` which can be easy to miss is the fact that we `compile` and `run` the stream.
 Without this step, the topic won't be created!
 Just calling `fs2.async.topic[IO, String]("Topic start")` is not enough, and as we want the topic stored in the map before we add publishers and subscribers, we must run it now.

 The last relevant piece of code is `joinedStreams`.
 Both `addPublisher` and `addSubscriber` create streams using the stored topic.
-We must run these streams concurrently, otherwise data won't flow correctly.
-You can verify this yourself by replacing these lines of code with:
+As with the streams in our queue example, we must run these streams concurrently, otherwise data won't flow correctly.
+We can verify this by removing `joinedStreams` and replacing `publisher` and `subscriber` with:

 ```scala
   val publisher  = addPublisher("1").compile.drain.runAsync(_ ⇒ IO.unit)